Skip to content

 return base_rate + weight_cost + destination_surcharge

-The @playbook Decorator
+The @playbook decorator

 The @playbook decorator registers a Python function as a playbook that can be called by other playbooks or triggered based on conditions.